eugeneolsen/PriorityQueue.NET/IPriorityQueue.md

 Method | Description
 ---|---
 void Clear | Empties the priority queue.
-T Dequeue | Returns the top item in the priority queue and removes it from the queue. void Enqueue(T item) | Adds an item to the priority queue and reorders the underlying heap.
+T Dequeue | Returns the highest priority item in the priority queue and removes it from the queue. void Enqueue(T item) | Adds an item to the priority queue and reorders the underlying heap.
-T Peek | Returns the top item from the priority queue
+T Peek | Returns the highest priority item from the priority queue

 # Events